 Since it is essential for domain names to be absolutely unique throughout the whole world, they are issued by a central body, called a registry, and its registrars.
 Most registries are responsible for just one TLD, but some look after several.
-SWITCH acts as the central registry for domain names ending in .ch and .li.
+SWITCH is the registry for domain names ending in .ch and .li.
 These can be registered through an accredited registrar.
-If you want a domain name with a different ending, you will need to contact either the registry in charge of it (see next section) or a provider.
+If you want a domain name with a different ending, you will need to contact either the registry in charge of it (see next section) or a registrar/provider.
 In nearly all cases, a charge is levied for the registration of domain names.

 Country Code (National) Top Level Domains